Tantrisse/Factorio-mods-manager/README.md

 If you encounter an error about **GLIBC 2.18** not found, you can install it using [this thread on the factorio forum by **millisa**](https://forums.factorio.com/viewtopic.php?t=54654#p324493).

-When following the aforementioned guide, if you stumble across the error `These critical programs are missing or too old: make` when doing `../configure --prefix='/opt/glibc-2.18'` and your make version is up to date, just run this command and try again :
+When following the aforementioned guide, if you stumble across the error `These critical programs are missing or too old: make` when doing `../configure --prefix='/opt/glibc-2.18'` and your make version is up-to-date, just run this command and try again :
 ```
 sed "s/3\.\[89\]/3\.\[89\]\* | 4/" -i ../configure
 ```